jmkendallbar/SleepAtSea/data/README.md

         `02_01_2011020_1015_Daily_Activity.csv` / `02_01_2011034_2036_Daily_Activity.csv` - Wide format observations of each day for two specific deployments.
 Activity labels are in individual columns (compared with long format above).
         <details>
         <summary> Column descriptions. </summary>

+        *Missing values:* Missing values are represented by `NaN` (these appear when stroke data were not available).

         - Columns:
           - **TOPPID** - unique identifier for each instrument deployment